-In August 2014, the University attained accreditation by the Accrediting Council of Independent Colleges and Schools (ACICS) for its master's programs.
+In August 2014, the University attained institutional accreditation from the Accrediting Council of Independent Colleges and Schools (ACICS) to offer residential and blended curricula.

-In July 2015, the University was approved by SCHEV to offer Bachelor of Science in Business Administration (BSBA) and Bachelor of Science in Information Technology (BSIT) degree programs and English for Speakers of Other Languages (ESOL) programs.
-In 2016, these three programs were approved by ACICS.
+In 2015 and 2016, respectively, the University was approved by SCHEV then by ACICS to offer Bachelor of Science in Business Administration (BSBA) and in Information Technology (BSIT) degrees, and an English for Speakers of Other Languages (ESOL) certificate.